 - A foreign company must appoint a director or board of directors for the branch.

-- A director must be a natural person with active legal capacity
+- A director must be a natural person with active legal capacity.

 A foreign company must maintain separate bookkeeping accounts for its Estonian branch.
 These accounts must be maintained according to the requirements of the Accounting Act.
-We recommend you work with a tax advisor to ensure your company meets all tax obligations in both your home country and Estonia.
+We recommend you work with a tax adviser to ensure your company meets all tax obligations in both your home country and Estonia.

 Learn more about registering a branch of a foreign company in the State Portal.